Private colorectal surgery in Darlington | Woodlands Hospital Skip to main content

 • Assessments ASAP – If you’ve got to the point where you are considering medical intervention for your bowel condition, you won’t want to wait for an appointment.
 By seeing patients rapidly, our consultants can accurately diagnose you and get you started on the right course of treatment as soon as possible.

-• Patient satisfaction – 98.2% of other patients in 2019 said they would happily recommend Woodlands Hospital to friends and family in an independent report, and we’re confident that you’ll agree.
-98.3% also said that the quality of care here at Woodlands Hospital was either ‘very good’ or ‘excellent’.
+• Patient satisfaction – 98.1% of patients in 2024 said they would be likely or extremely likely to recommend their consultant to their friends or family.
+96% also said that their overall experience of the nursing care was very good or excellent.
 We aim to make your stay with us as comfortable as possible, and these results highlight our continued efforts to ensure this is achieved.

 • Personalised care – We believe in a bespoke approach to treatment, tailoring each experience to our patients’ needs and whatever may be best for you.
 This is regularly reviewed, ensuring you get the necessary treatment at every stage of your patient journey.